Effective April 13, 2016:

 Types of Support

-General Operating Support - Unrestricted funding that enables an organization to carry out its mission.
-It can be used to underwrite administrative infrastructure and/or to maintain core programs and essential staff.
+The Small Grant Program provides support solely in the form of Unrestricted Operating Support grants, given our goal to strengthen organizations and to support their development.
+Unrestricted Operating Support is unrestricted funding that enables an organization to carry out its mission.
+It can be used, for example, to underwrite administrative infrastructure, implement a strategic plan, build or strengthen organizational capacity, and/or to maintain core programs and essential staff.

 Generally, requests for start-up support will not be considered at this time.